cometaj2/huckle/README.rst

 - Better implementation for huckle params/options handling

-- Support for realiasing a CLI with additional huckle options (e.g. adding "--ssl-no-verify" to huckle cli jsonf $@'s shell script entrypoint)
+- Support for re-aliasing a CLI with additional huckle options (e.g. adding "--ssl-no-verify" to huckle cli jsonf's shell script)

 - Support server certificate validation bypass (e.g. --ssl-no-verify.
 This is not secure but is sometimes useful to troubleshoot)